Heather McGregor: Biography

 In 2008, McGregor established the Taylor Bennett Foundation, a charity that encourages black, Asian and minority ethnic people to consider a career in communications and PR.
 She was a founding member of the 30% Club, which campaigns for more women on the boards of FTSE 100 companies.

-She was appointed Commander of the Order of the British Empire (CBE) in the 2015 Birthday Honours for services to business, especially employment skills and diversity in the workplace, and Dame Commander of the Order of the British Empire (DBE) in the 2023 New Year Honours for services to education, business and heritage in Scotland.
+In 2013, she appeared on a celebrity special episode of Come Dine with Me.
 She was also elected as a fellow to the Royal Society of Edinburgh in March 2021.
 McGregor was a columnist for The Sunday Times between September 2019 and March 2021.

+Awards

+She was appointed Commander of the Order of the British Empire (CBE) in the 2015 Birthday Honours for services to business, especially employment skills and diversity in the workplace, and Dame Commander of the Order of the British Empire (DBE) in the 2023 New Year Honours for services to education, business and heritage in Scotland.